 Who said that a honeymoon must be a boring affair of swinging legs and cocktails on a blissful tropical beach?
 We certainly say NO: I and Kit married in 2017 in Italy, at the end of an overland hitchhiking trip from Tehran to Ankara in Turkey.
 We love travelling so much that we hit the road even TO GET TO OUR OWN wedding.
-But we also know that not every couple has the luxury of time, and that most can only travel to far, exotic places on their honeymoon.
+But we also know that not every couple has the luxury of time, and that most can only travel to far, exotic places on their honeymoon – unless they make the best out of couple travel deals.
 Which, regardless of your background, can be both a very luxe AND adventurous affair, especially in the amazingly varied continent that is Asia.

 This post is intended to help all those adventurous couples who are planning their honeymoon.
 We help you choose among the top honeymoon destinations in Asia, so that you can spend a perfect first romantic holiday.
 We have collected detailed information from the best honeymoon places in Asia, and we went well beyond the usual suggestions of touristed honeymoon destinations in Southeast Asia.